skip navigation

 Coach Farmer lives in Woodinville, WA, with his wife, and their two sons, Nolan and Maddux—fittingly named after baseball legends Nolan Ryan and Greg Maddux.
 In his spare time, you’ll find him coaching his son Maddux, experimenting in the kitchen perfecting his chef skills (with varying degrees of success), or hitting the golf course on the never-ending journey to become a scratch golfer.

-DAVID BAKER | Assistant Coach
+Lynn Christian | Assistant Coach